plugin-kit-ai

 Command

-Use the strict validation gate before CI, teammate handoff, or release.
+Use generate plus strict validation before CI, teammate handoff, or release.

 Support snapshot